Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction

-According to the Schr\"{o}dinger equation, we may obtain in principle one entangled state for a specific INT in the form:
+According to the Schr\"{o}dinger equation, we may obtain in principle one entangled state for simplicity in the form:

-where $|\vec{p}_2\rangle$ and $|\vec{P}_2\rangle$ are other momentum eigenstates for the particle and the apparatus, respectively.
-The normalizing factors are often neglected in this article.
+where $|\vec{p}_2\rangle$ and $|\vec{P}_2\rangle$ are other momentum eigenstates for the particle and the apparatus, respectively, and the normalizing factors are often neglected in this article.
 The familiar example is hydrogen atom, the state of the composite system of the electron and the proton is an entangled one whatever state the atom stays.

-If the apparatus is much larger than the particle, the states $|\vec{P}_1\rangle$ and $|\vec{P}_2\rangle$ can be considered as approximately the same (the magnitudes and directions of the two momentum eigenvalues) in the considered evolution time, and then we can obtain an approximate product state:
+If the apparatus is much larger than the particle, the states can be considered as the approximately same $|\vec{P}_1\rangle\approx|\vec{P}_2\rangle$ (the magnitudes and directions of the two momentum eigenvalues) in the considered short evolution time, and then we can obtain an approximate product state:

 The two parts are approximately separate, and so we prepare the particle in an approximately superposed state $|\vec{p}_1\rangle+|\vec{p}_2\rangle$ of different momentum eigenstates by an apparatus \cite{T. H. Zeng, M. Fayngold}.